Iowa flood of 2008: United States Courthouse

-Congress had earlier authorized a new United States Courthouse to replace the current crowded, outdated building located on 1st Street SE.
-Both of Iowa's senators were said to be pushing hard to move up the appropriation necessary to build the new facility, as it makes little sense to repair the current flood-damaged building.
+Congress had authorized a new United States Courthouse to replace the current crowded, outdated building located on 1st Street SE.
+Both of Iowa's senators pushed to move up the appropriation necessary to build the new facility, rather than repair the flood-damaged building.
 As of 2013, construction has been completed on the new Cedar Rapids Federal Courthouse, and it is located across the street from the Helen G. Nassif YMCA on 8th Avenue Southeast.

 Law enforcement

 The flood greatly stressed the local police and sheriff's departments.
-Cedar Rapids Police Chief Greg Graham personally called Minneapolis Police Chief Tim Dolan and asked for emergency assistance.
-Graham's officers had been working for over twenty-four hours straight.
+Cedar Rapids Police Chief Greg Graham contacted Minneapolis Police Chief Tim Dolan for emergency assistance, as Graham's officers had been working for over twenty-four hours.
 Minneapolis sent the first contingent of officers headed by Deputy Chief Rob Allen.
-The state activated the National Guard and sent about 750 of them into the city.
-Members of the Iowa State Patrol, the Iowa Department of Public Safety, and the Iowa Division of Criminal Investigation responded.
-Sheriff's departments from other Iowa counties also sent manpower.
-The federal government also deployed agents from the Federal Bureau of Investigation, ATF, the Drug Enforcement Administration, and U.S. Immigration and Customs Enforcement.
-The Nebraska State Patrol and Lincoln, Nebraska Police Department sent officers.
+The state activated the National Guard, around 750 soldiers were sent to the city.
+Members of the Iowa State Patrol, the Iowa Department of Public Safety, and the Iowa Division of Criminal Investigation also responded, alongside Sheriff's departments from other Iowa counties.
+The federal government also deployed agents from the Federal Bureau of Investigation, ATF, the Drug Enforcement Administration, and United States Immigration and Customs Enforcement.
+The Nebraska State Patrol and the Lincoln, Nebraska Police Department sent officers.

-Officers from the Twin Cities area also showed up, including members of the Hennepin County, Minnesota sheriff's office, and officers from the Minneapolis, Bloomington and Saint Paul police departments, as well as Minnesota state troopers.
-The Hennepin County Sheriff's Dept. also supplied a portable repeater to assist in radio communications.
-The existing repeater had been knocked out by the flood waters.
+Officers from the Twin Cities area also assisted, which included members of the Hennepin County, Minnesota sheriff's office, as well as officers from the Minneapolis, Bloomington and Saint Paul police departments.
+Assistance was also provided by Minnesota state troopers.
+The Hennepin County Sheriff's Department also supplied a portable repeater to assist in radio communications, as the existing repeater had been knocked out by the flood waters.